Is Your Website 508 Compliant?

-What is the difference between Section 504 and 508?
+What is the Difference Between Section 504 and Section 508?

 With the advent of the Internet, an amendment (Section 508) was signed into law in 1998, expanding the Rehabilitation Act to include equal access to electronic and information technology.
 Section 504 was originally the last line of the Rehabilitation Act, but did not have any implementing rules.